The 20 Greatest Scouse Songs by The Beatles

 Most certainly after reading this collection of previously unknown Scouse anthems you'll perhaps understand why they were never released.

-A plaintive cry from the broken-hearted and bone-headed from 1965.
+A plaintive cry from 1965 for the broken-hearted and bone-headed.
 A spurned Scally is desperate to rekindle the romance with this love song.
-"Try ter see it my way" he pleads but probably to no avail.
+"Try ter see it my way" he plead, but probably to no avail.

 2. Cheatin' Owzin Benefit fer Mr Kite